-The allotment garden occupies a linear pedestrian walkway stretching from Geylang Road opposite to Wisma Geylang Serai all the way to East Coast road next to Katong, and is currently assigned “Haig Walk” by NParks in Singapore.
-There are a total of thirty-one garden allotments.
-I first stumbled upon the allotment gardens when I was led on by one of its gardeners I observed, who was towing a pack of soil from the nearby market to the garden-site.
-Upon chatting with the resident-gardeners, I learned that the park connector was actually the long guiding storm drain I used to take on foot while walking back home from the former Singapore National Stadium.
-It has now been cemented from 2009 to accommodate the new connector.
+The allotment garden occupies a linear pedestrian walkway stretching from Geylang Road, opposite Wisma Geylang Serai, all the way to East Coast Road near Katong.
+Today, it is officially designated by NParks as “Haig Walk,” and contains thirty-one garden allotments.
+I first encountered the site when I noticed a gardener towing a bag of soil from the nearby market; following him, I was led to the gardens.
+In conversations with the resident gardeners, I came to realize that the park connector had once been the long guiding storm drain I used to walk along when returning home from the former Singapore National Stadium.
+The drain was cemented over in 2009 to make way for the new connector.

 Lone attap house along park connector, 2021